hardeep0598/Portfolio-Tracking-API/README.md

 # Portfolio-Tracking-API

-This application is built using Springboot and H2 database.
+This application is built using SpringBoot and H2 database.
+This is a portfolio tracking application that allows adding/deleting/updating trades and can do basic return calculations etc. Its basic functionalities includes -
+- Adding trades for a security
+- Updating a trade
+- Removing a trade
+- Fetching trades
+- Fetching portfolio
+- Fetching returns

 Following are the end-points for APIs